savonet/liquidshop/NOTES.md

   discussions (you walk in a small world and discuss only with people around), the free version is limited to 25 participants, which works very well.
 We could have two rooms I guess.
+- [Work adventure](https://workadventu.re/) is nicer than the above and open source!
 - [Calla chat](https://www.calla.chat/) is an
   [open-source](https://github.com/capnmidnight/Calla) variant of the above, seems much less fancy.